Python Multithreading vs. Multiprocessing Explained

 Multithreading vs. Multiprocessing Advantages and Disadvantages

 Multithreading is useful for IO-bound processes, such as reading files from a network or database since each thread can run the IO-bound process concurrently.
-Multiprocessing is useful for CPU-bound processes, such as computationally heavy tasks since it will benefit from having multiple processors; similar to how multicore computers work faster than computers with a single core.
+Multiprocessing is useful for central processing unit (CPU)-bound processes, such as computationally heavy tasks since it will benefit from having multiple processors; similar to how multicore computers work faster than computers with a single core.

 There is a difference between concurrency and parallelism.
 Parallelism allows multiple tasks to execute at the same time, whereas concurrency allows multiple tasks to execute one at a time in an interleaving manner.